MicrosoftDocs/azure-docs/articles/active-directory-b2c/partner-akamai.md

 Check the following to ensure all traffic to Azure AD B2C is now going through the custom domain:

 - Make sure all incoming requests to Azure AD B2C custom domain are routed via Akamai WAF and using valid TLS connection.
-- Ensure all cookies are set correctly by Azure AD B2C for the custom domain
+- Ensure all cookies are set correctly by Azure AD B2C for the custom domain.
 - The Akamai WAF dashboard available under Security Center console display charts for all traffic passing through the WAF along with any attack traffic.

 ## Next steps